 Arm Lift in Fort Lauderdale, FL

 Does your upper arm skin hang down in folds?
 Perhaps you have the dreaded “bat wings”.
-This flabbiness can be fixed through an arm lift with plastic surgeon Nathan Eberle, M.D., D.D.S., at the Weston Center for Plastic Surgery.
+This flabbiness can be fixed through an arm lift with board-certified plastic surgeon Nathan Eberle, M.D., D.D.S., at the Weston Center for Plastic Surgery.
 The goal of this plastic surgery procedure is to make the contour of the arm look more toned for the residents of Fort Lauderdale and Broward County.
 Excess skin and fat are removed during this surgical technique, known medically as brachioplasty surgery, leaving the arms looking younger and more streamlined.

 What Is An Arm Lift?